Tramon Williams: 2010

-On June 16, 2010, the Green Bay Packers signed Williams to a one-year, $3.04 million restricted free agent tender.
-Head coach Mike McCarthy named Williams the starting cornerback to start the regular season, along with Charles Woodson.
-The job was left vacant after Al Harris was placed on the PUP list for the first six games before being released midseason.
+On June 16, 2010, the Green Bay Packers signed Williams to a one–year, $3.04 million restricted free agent tender.
+He entered training camp slated as a starting cornerback as Al Harris was still recovering from his injury and was placed on the PUP list for the first six games before being released midseason.
+Head coach Mike McCarthy named Williams and Charles Woodson the starting cornerbacks to start the season.
 Special teams coordinator Shawn Slocum also named him the second punt returner on the depth chart behind Will Blackmon.

-In Week 3, Williams recorded seven solo tackles and a sack in a 20–17 loss at the Chicago Bears.
-On October 17, 2010, he collected a season-high eight combined tackles, broke up a pass, and made an interception during a 23–20 loss to the Miami Dolphins in Week 6.
-On November 30, 2010, the Green Bay Packers signed Williams to a four-year, $33.07 million contract extension that includes $11.07 million and a signing bonus of $6 million.
-Williams finished his first full season as a starter with 57 combined tackles (50 solo), 20 combined tackles, six interceptions, and a sack in 16 games and 16 starts.
+On September 12, 2010, Williams started in the Green Bay Packers' season–opener at the Philadelphia Eagles and made three solo tackles and a season–high three pass deflections during a 27–20 victory.
+In Week 3, Williams recorded a season–high seven solo tackles and a sack in a 20–17 loss at the Chicago Bears.
+On October 10, 2010, he made one solo tackle, two pass deflections, and intercepted a desperation hail mary pass by Donovan McNabb to wide receiver Anthony Armstrong in the closing seconds in the fourth quarter against the Washington Redskins.
+They went into overtime and lost 16–13.
+On October 17, 2010, he collected a season-high eight combined tackles (seven solo), broke up a pass, and made an interception during a 23–20 loss to the Miami Dolphins in Week 6.
+On November 30, 2010, the Green Bay Packers signed Williams to a four–year, $33.07 million contract extension that included $10.89 million guaranteed upon signing and an initial signing bonus of $10.00 million.
+On December 26, 2010, he made two combined tackles (one solo), two pass deflections, and had set a career-high with his sixth interception of the season on a pass by Eli Manning to Hakeem Nicks during a 45–17 win against the New York Giants.
+He started all 16 games for the first time in his career and recorded 57 combined tackles (50 solo), 20 pass deflections, and a career-high six interceptions.